 Satellite Monitoring for Forest Management (SMFM)

-The SMFM project will aim to improve global knowledge and capabilities for forest degradation assessment and monitoring dry forest landscapes by building upon and complimenting existing international programs.
-Second, the SMFM project will support selected countries to develop their Earth Observation (EO) capacity.
-It will develop and test new or improved methods to process and analyse new satellite EO datasets, with assessments of EO processing methods completed through practical implementation in selected Partner Countries.
+The SMFM project set out to improve global knowledge and capabilities for forest degradation assessment and monitoring dry forest landscapes by building upon and complimenting existing international programs.
+The SMFM project supported selected countries to develop their Earth Observation (EO) capacity.
+It developed and test new and/or improved methods to process and analyse new satellite EO datasets, with assessments of EO processing methods completed through practical implementation in selected Partner Countries.

-The Project Development Objective (PDO) is "Improved methods for satellite monitoring of tropical dry forest landscapes and forest degradation assessment are available to countries, with technical knowledge and capacity developed for global application in sustainable forest management, including REDD+."
+The Project Development Objective (PDO) was to - "Improved methods for satellite monitoring of tropical dry forest landscapes and forest degradation assessment are available to countries, with technical knowledge and capacity developed for global application in sustainable forest management, including REDD+."

 The World Bank has organised and contracted the following external project execution support from international institutions & technical consulting groups, with expertise in satellite EO and forestry research and applications, to complete the project: